 You will need to create an account and input your credit/debit card info before starting.
-Rides cost $1 for each 30 minutes.
-Services often offer free rides to get you started.
+Companies often offer free rides to get you started.

 How does it work?